Key takeaways:

 Your friend’s responsibilities are to:

 The curtain tasks form a subproject and can be treated as a non-critical path.
-Your friend can “choose the new curtains” and “hang the new curtains” any time before the end of your project.
-The curtain tasks have flexibility in the start date and end date, considered float.
+Your friend can “choose the new curtains” and “hang the new curtains” at any time before the end of your project.
+The curtain tasks, which have flexibility in the start date and end date, are considered float.
 These tasks are parallel and will not be placed on the critical path.

 Here’s how this project would look on a Gantt chart: